My research area is on conservatism.

 - Organizations which seek to advance a liberal education and which would resist the neoliberal trend toward for-profit education (a scam) and instrumentalization of higher education.

-- Organizations concerned with social justice and environmental justice.
+- Organizations concerned with social, economic, and environmental justice.

 - Vegans, though I prefer the label "vegetarian ecofeminist"